 I am a cultural historian of twentieth-century China, with a particular focus on political activism and urban space.

 My first single-authored book, Behind the Gate: Inventing Students in Beijing traces the origins the category of “students,” which has been coeval and coincident with Chinese modernity itself.
 Through an original analysis of one of the crucial episodes in the historiography—and imagination—of modern China, the May Fourth movement of 1919, I show how the signifier “student” was the result of a historical process.
 To put it simply, while in China—as elsewhere—there had always been people who studied, the political category of “student” was far from pre-determined and was actually produced through political practice during a particular historical moment.
-These Chinese “students” came to existence only through the confrontations that had the university—its relationship to learning and the state, and the very definition of “students”—at their core.

 Here is an interview on the book in New Books in East Asian Studies: http://newbooksnetwork.com/eastasianstudies/2013/05/30/fabio-lanza-behind-the-gate-inventing-students-in-beijing-columbia-up-2010/